 Racist and homophobic incidents and other incidents of harassment or bullying are dealt with by the member of staff present, escalating to a class teacher / headteacher where necessary.
-All incidents are reported to the headteacher and racist incidents are reported to the governing body on a termly basis.
+All incidents are reported to the headteacher and racist incidents are reported to the governing body and local authority on a termly basis.